Imagination Policy: Using Generative Point Cloud Models for Learning Manipulation Policies: Introduction

-Our contributions are as follows: 1) We propose using generative point cloud models and rigid action estimation for learning key-frame manipulation policies; 2).
-We propose $\ours$, a multi-task manipulation policy network, which includes a pick generation module and a place generation module and realizes bi-equivariance in the key-frame setting; 3).
-We demonstrate state-of-the-art performance on various experiments against several strong baselines.
+{Our contributions in this paper are as follows.
+1) We are the first to propose a generative point cloud model to estimate desired rigid body motion in a keyframe manipulation setting.
+2) We show how to implement $SE(3)$ bi-equivariant constraints in this setting.
+3) We demonstrate that the resulting method, $\ours{}$, achieves state-of-the-art performance on several RLBench tasks against several strong baselines.}